 However, making investments and catching problems early will help to prevent future disasters, and save hundreds or thousands in repairs.

-Here are a few problem-prone places to check if you’re concerned about the durability and safety of your home, whether you want to buy a real estate in San Diego, California, or Denver, Colorado.
+Here are a few problem-prone places to check if you’re concerned about the durability and safety of your home.

 - HVAC systems.
 Your heating, ventilation, and conditioning system can be faulty or non-efficient if it’s old, and it should be one of the first things you replace if you live in an area with severe seasons.
 One serious heat front or a heavy snow can have you reaching for your thermostat quickly, so it’s best to make sure all of your systems are upgraded and efficient before that time comes.